SamuelSchlesinger/generalist/README.md

 - **🛠️ 17 Built-in Tools** - Everything from file operations to web scraping
 - **🔐 Permission System** - You control what tools can run
 - **💾 Save Conversations** - Resume chats later with `/save` and `/load`
-- **🎨 Beautiful UI** - See exactly what Claude is doing in real-time
+- **🎨 Beautiful UI** - See exactly what the generalist is doing in real-time

 ## Available Tools